-Once effective (legislative ratification and federal approval required), this Compact will be in full force and effect until twenty-five (25) years following the effective date.
-The vehicle identified for providing the constitutionally required legislative ratification of this Compact is AB 629 (Gonzalez/Waldron).
+Once effective (legislative ratification and federal approval required), this Compact will be in full force and effect for twenty-five (25) years following the effective date.

 EXISTING LAW

 Existing law provides, under the Indian Gaming Regulatory Act (IGRA), for the negotiation and conclusion of compacts between federally recognized Indian tribes and the state for the purpose of conducting Class III gaming activities on Indian lands within a state as a means of promoting tribal economic development, self-sufficiency, and strong tribal governments.
 Existing law expressly authorizes a number of tribal-state gaming compacts between the State of California and specified Indian tribes.
 Existing law authorizes the conduct of Class III gaming activities to the extent such activities are permitted by state law, a gaming compact has been concluded by a federally recognized tribe and the state, and the compact has been approved by the Secretary of the Interior.